taiyechen/taiyechen.github.io/_pages/about.md

 ##  Welcome!

-🙋 I am an Economics PhD candidate at American University, entering the 2024-2025 job market.
+🙋 I've recently completed my PhD in Economics at American University and open to Economist/ Policy Analyst/ Research Associate roles.

 🗂️ My primary research fields are *international trade*, *development economics*, and *macroeconomics*.
 My research explores how exchange rate dynamics affect trade flow, global value chains, and domestic sectoral employment growth.
 Through my work with the UN and APEC, I have also developed a strong interest and aim to explore in geoeconomic fragmentation and debt sustainability in future research

-📝 I'm currently working towards my dissertation.
-It examines how exchange rate fluctuations and policies influence global value chain participation and resource allocation.

 💡 With experience working at international organizations, I am passionate about bridging research and policy to drive sustainable economic growth.